MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-print-sales-and-purchase-orders-during-batch-posting.md

 ---
-    title: How to Print Sales and Purchase Orders During Batch Posting
+    title: How to Print Sales and Purchase Orders During Batch Posting in Austria
     description: After sales orders and purchase orders are batch posted, you can print the corresponding posted documents.

     documentationcenter: ''